LedgerInvesting/bermuda-ledger/docs/source/user-guide/insurance-triangles.rst

 rarely discussed, there is no standardized terminology for describing unusual triangles.

-We at Ledger Investing have developed a taxonomy for these unusual triangles, which we have found greatly facilitates communication.
+We at Korra have developed a taxonomy for these unusual triangles, which we have found greatly facilitates communication.
 We describe our terms bloew.